OfficeDev/office-js-docs-reference/docs/requirement-sets/outlook/requirement-set-1.3/outlook-requirement-set-1.3.md

 ---
 title: Outlook add-in API requirement set 1.3
-description: 'Features and APIs that were introduced for Outlook Add-ins and the Office JavaScript APIs as part of Mailbox API 1.3.' ms.date: 05/17/2021 ms.localizationpriority: medium
+description: Features and APIs that were introduced for Outlook Add-ins and the Office JavaScript APIs as part of Mailbox API 1.3. ms.date: 05/17/2021 ms.localizationpriority: medium
 ---